Squeezed superradiance enables robust entanglement-enhanced metrology even with highly imperfect readout

 \prlsection{Conclusion}

 We have analyzed an amplification scheme using SSR, i.e., collective decay of an ensemble of $N$ spins in the presence of a squeezed bath.
 Unlike in a related bosonic dissipative amplification scheme, gain and added noise depend on each other due to the nonlinearity of the spin ensemble.
 Surprisingly, despite this nonlinearity, it is still possible to achieve an estimation error below the SQL even in the presence of significant levels of detection noise.
-Our scheme provides a major practical advantage over related ideas: being based on collective dissipation, SSR amplification is much more robust against undesired single-spin dissipation than unitary amplification strategies (e.g., protocols based on OAT twist-untwist dynamics).
-The required squeezed bath for the spins can be readily engineered in state-of-the art platforms, which makes our SSR amplification an interesting candidate to demonstrate quantum sensing with a sensitivity below the SQL in the presence of significant levels of detection noise.
+Our scheme provides a major practical advantage over related ideas: SSR amplification uses the same experimental ingredients as unitary OAT twist-untwist protocols \cite{SM} but, being based on collective dissipation, it is much more robust against undesired single-spin dissipation.
+All required ingredients to engineer the squeezed bath of the spins have been demonstrated in state-of-the-art experimental platforms \cite{SM,Groszkowski2022}, which makes our SSR amplification an interesting candidate to demonstrate quantum sensing with a sensitivity below the SQL in the presence of significant levels of detection noise.

+Interesting directions for further research are to combine dissipative and unitary collective dynamics to speed up the generation of spin-squeezed states and to tune the interplay between gain and added noise.
+Moreover, nonlinear estimators of the parameter $\phi$ may help to reduce the impact of added noise and increase the sensitivity \cite{Strobel2014}.

 \oldaddcontentsline [3]{}

 \oldaddcontentsline

 \onecolumngrid